 In-Market Insights is a series of videos presented by our team from across Global Victoria's international network of 22 Trade and Investment offices (VGTIs).
 The series sheds light on the current state of play in key global markets and sectors.

-MIDDLE EAST, AFRICA AND TURKEY: August 2020
+MIDDLE EAST, AFRICA AND TURKEY: Education - August 2020

 Episode 15 of In-Market Insights features Global Victoria’s Baris Satar - Senior Education Services Manager from the Victorian Government Trade and Investment (VGTI) office in Dubai.
 Baris shares insights on emerging opportunities in the Middle East, Africa and Turkey for Victorian education providers looking to engage with the region.